Online Associate Degree FAQs

 (Most course material is also accessible on mobile devices running Apple iOS and Google Andriod to allow ease of access no matter where you are!)

 Please see the Worsham Online Student Handbook for additional details.

 To complete the Online Associate Degree Program will take 4 consecutive semesters (approximately 16 months)

-For Example: The class starting in September 2019 will graduate in January 2021.
+The class starting in September 2022 will graduate in January 2024.

 The Worsham online degree program has all necessary prerequisites built into the program.
 Therefore, it is not required to take specific college courses prior to enrolling in our online program.

 While the online Associate Degree program doesn't require any college prerequisites, if a candidate hasn't previously completed 12 non-remedial credits at a regionally accredited college with a minimum GPA of 2.0, there are different admissions requirements.
 Candidates whom have not completed the prior college credit requirement will need one of the following:

 - Graduate from high school in your Top 25% of graduating class

 - ACT composite score of 20